 - d.
-Provide primary decontamination crews and facilities for aircraft at ENIWETOK ISLAND and limited opening and limited opening at the state of the limited opening and limited opening at the state of the limited opening at the li - e.
+Provide primary decontamination crews and facilities for aircraft at ENIWETOK ISLAND and limited crews and facilities at the BIKINI airstrip. - e.
 Assist TG 7.3 in aircraft decontamination with TG 7.4 equipment, if required. - f.
 Provide necessary helicopter and liaison air service for radiological surveys and post-shot recovery operations (monitors furnished by TG 7.1). - g.
 Provide monitoring services for the removal and packaging of radioactive samples or data collected by aircraft. - h.
 Provide cloud tracking aircraft for post-shot radiological safety "situation data" up to radius of 500 miles in the significant quadrant for period of 48 hours, starting at approximately H plus 6 hours for each shot.
 (See para.
 2c(3) of Annex J). - i.
 Promulgate the air radex for each shot. - j.
 Establish a simple code to be used in conjunction with the periodic weather reconnaissance reports to report approximate air radiation intensities encountered on regularly established weather reconnaissance or cloud tracking flights. - 8.
 The Commander, TG 7.5 will prepare to: - a.
 Develop a schedule of requirements for radiological safety services required from CTG 7.1. - b.
 Provide and train key radiological personnel for integration into and training with the radiological safety organization of TG 7.1 during the overseas phase of the operation.
 The total number and qualifications of such personnel will be as determined necessary by CTG 7.5 commensurate with the assumption of responsibilities indicated in 8c, below. - c.
 Assume residual task force radiological safety functions at the Pacific Proving Ground upon completion of the overseas phase of the operation.
 Required equipment and supplies will be made available at that time, to CTG 7.5 on a loan or sale basis from stocks provided by CTG 7.1. - 9.
 Training.
 The inclusion of radiological safety organizations throughout the task force will require two general levels of training; basic indoctrination and technical training.
 The scope of instruction within each of these levels will vary in accordance with the requirements of different operational and staff levels.
 Basic indoctrination will include primary, non-technical instruction in radiological safety measures and techniques.
 This must be imparted to all personnel of the task force to enable them to perform their assigned duties efficiently within the allowable low exposures, regardless of the presence of radioactive contaminants.
 Technical training will include the training of the majority of the personnel who will be required to staff the task force radiological safety organizations and perform the technical operations involved.
 This will be accomplished through the utilization of existing Service courses and establishment of suitable courses at task group level.
 This instruction will be designed to train radiological defense monitors, decontamination personnel and radiological instrument repairman.